markymawk/BrawlCratePlugins/README.md

 # 4. MDL0, TEX0, animation shortcuts

-## 4.1 CLR0 Set and Rotate Hue, Adjust Saturation, Adjust Brightness
+## 4.1 Adjust HSV (Set and Rotate Hue, Adjust Saturation, Adjust Brightness)
-**Usage:** Right-click a MDL0 Color node, CLR0 animation node, CLR0 material, CLR0 material entry
+**Usage:** Right-click a MDL0 Color node, CLR0 animation node, CLR0 material, CLR0 material entry, or Vertex color node

 Modify all color entries of the selected item at once. **Set Hue** changes all colors to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid). **Adjust Saturation** and **Adjust Brightness** change the value of the color's respective saturation or brightness by the entered value (-100 to 100 valid).